-A student is placed on academic suspension for one semester at the end of any semester or term in which the student fails to maintain a 2.0 GPA on work attempted during that time period.
-After one fall or spring semester on suspension, a suspended student will be automatically eligible for re-enrollment but will be required to file readmission forms available on the University Advising Services website.
+A student is placed on academic suspension for one semester at the end of any semester or term in which a student on academic probation fails to maintain a 2.0 GPA on work attempted during that time period.
+After one fall or spring semester on suspension, a suspended student will be automatically eligible for re-enrollment but will be required re-enroll through the Office of Admissions.

 As an alternative to sitting out a penalty semester, Active Suspension students are given the opportunity to participate in an Active Suspension Program that allows continued enrollment with a specific target of addressing carefully defined academic deficiencies.
 Students wishing to participate in the Active Suspension Program will fill out a form and schedule a time to discuss their situation and their class schedule for the upcoming semester with one of the Academic Advisors in University Advising Services.